testcontainers/testcontainers-java/docs/modules/databases/mongodb.md

 fixed ports to test MongoDB transactions.

 #### General info
-MongoDB starting form version 4 supports multi-document transactions only for a replica set.
+MongoDB starting from version 4 supports multi-document transactions only for a replica set.
 For instance, to initialize a single node replica set on fixed ports via Docker, one has to do the following:

 * Run a MongoDB container of version 4 and up specifying --replSet command